A222moq3e/AIDriven-System-Modeling/README.md

 ## Acknowledgments

 - OpenAI for AI capabilities
-- Mermaid.js for diagram rendering
+- Mermaid.js for diagram rendering and validation
 - shadcn/ui for component library
 - All open-source contributors